Icinga/icinga2/doc/4-configuring-icinga-2.md

 Further details on configuration best practice and how to build your own strategy is described in [this chapter](3-monitoring-basics.md#configuration-best-practice).

-Available configuration files shipped by default:
+Available configuration files which are installed by default:

 * [hosts.conf](4-configuring-icinga-2.md#hosts-conf)
 * [services.conf](4-configuring-icinga-2.md#services-conf)